 Leopard Alert is an emergency notification system that allows Temple College to quickly communicate health and safety-related emergency information through text message or email.

 What is Leopard Alert?

-TC Leopard Alert is an emergency notification service that gives Temple College the ability to communicate health and safety emergency information quickly by e-mail and/or text message.
-By enrolling in TC Leopard Alert, TC can quickly pass on safety-related information, regardless of your location.
+Leopard Alert is an emergency notification service that gives Temple College the ability to communicate health and safety emergency information quickly by e-mail and/or text message.
+By enrolling in Leopard Alert, Temple College can quickly pass on safety-related information, regardless of your location.

-In addition to having alerts sent to your cell phone, pager and e-mail, TC Leopard Alert notifications can also be received and published to a number of personalized home pages such as Google, AOL, and Yahoo or any RSS reader.
+In addition to having alerts sent to your cell phone, pager and e-mail, Leopard Alert notifications can also be received and published to a number of personalized home pages such as Google, AOL and Yahoo, or any RSS reader.

 Leopard Alert System Procedures

 When an emergency occurs, the Leopard Alert system can send email, text messages and voice messages to students and employees as little as 90 seconds.